huggingface/datasets/docs/source/loading_datasets.rst

 🤗 Datasets can read a dataset made of on or several CSV files.

-All the CSV files in the dataset should have the same organization and in particular the same datatypes for the columns.
+All the CSV files in the dataset should have the same structure and in particular the same datatypes for the columns.

 A few interesting features are provided out-of-the-box by the Apache Arrow backend: